Language: EN

 PWM Analog Outputs on Arduino

-In previous tutorials we have seen how to use digital inputs and analog inputs to receive signals from the world.
+In previous tutorials, we have seen how to use digital inputs and analog inputs to receive signals from the world.
 We have also seen how to interact with the environment using digital outputs.

 How does an analog output work?

-To overcome this limitation and simulate an analog output, most automation systems use a “trick”, which consists of activating a digital output for a certain time and keeping it off for the rest.
-The average output voltage over time will be equal to the desired analog value.
+To overcome this limitation and simulate an analog output, most automation systems use a “trick,” which consists of activating a digital output for a period and keeping it off for the rest.

 There is more than one way to make this approximation.
-One of the simplest, and therefore widely used in automation, is pulse width modulation (PWM).
-In this modulation, the frequency (that is, the time between pulse triggers) is kept constant, while the pulse width is varied.
+One of the simplest, and therefore widely used in automation, is Pulse Width Modulation (PWM).

 pwm

-The proportion of time that the signal is on, relative to the total cycle, is called “Duty cycle”, and is generally expressed as a percentage.
+The proportion of time that the signal is on, relative to the total cycle, is called Duty cycle.
+It is generally expressed as a percentage.

-It is immediate to deduce that the average signal is the product of the maximum voltage and the Duty Cycle, according to the following expression.
+It is immediate to deduce that the average signal is the product of the maximum voltage and the DutyCycle, according to the following expression.

 Similarly, we have that